neebul/activityRecognition_neuralNetwork/README.md

 # activityRecognition_neuralNetwork
 Creation of a neural network to recognize physical behaviors with accelerometer data.
+The original code was made to differentiate lying, sitting, standing, walking and running.
 In this project, features were generated using the raw data of a dual-accelerometer system.

 Data is organized as follows: